 Get To Know Khao Yai

 Khao Yai, the first National Park in Thailand, covers 11 districts in four provinces: Saraburi, Nakhon Ratchasima, Prachinburi and Nakhon Nayok.
-Located in the Phanom Dong Rak mountain range, it is part of the Dong Phaya Yen Forest, previously called Dong Phaya Fai.
+A large forest area located in the Sankambeng Range, it is part of the Dong Phaya Yen Forest, previously called Dong Phaya Fai.
 Many mountains large and small make up the landscape.
 It is the source for many important rivers such as the Nakhon Nayok River and the Mun River, and a fertile habitat for a diverse range of plant and animal species, such as wild elephant, muntjac, sambar deer, gaur and big cats, in a beautiful natural environment.

 History